 - 1. Save and close all open files and exit all open applications. - 2.
 Shut down your computer.
-For Windows operating system, click Start > 0 Power > Start > 0 Power > - NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions. - 3.
-Disconnect your computer and all attached devices from their electrical outlets. - 4.
+Click Start > U Power > Shut down.

+NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions.

+- 3. Disconnect your computer and all attached devices from their electrical outlets. - 4.
 Disconnect all attached network devices and peripherals, such as keyboard, mouse, and monitor from your computer.

-- 5. Remove any media card and optical disk from your computer, if applicable. - 6.
-Enter the service mode, if you are able to power on your computer.
+- 5. Remove any media card and optical disc from your computer, if applicable. - 6.
+After the computer is unplugged, press and hold the power button for 5 seconds to ground the system board.